ebi-gene-expression-group/atlas-components/packages/scxa-faceted-search-results/README.md

 [![Build Status](https://travis-ci.org/ebi-gene-expression-group/scxa-faceted-search-results.svg?branch=master)](https://travis-ci.org/ebi-gene-expression-group/scxa-faceted-search-results) [![Coverage Status](https://coveralls.io/repos/github/ebi-gene-expression-group/scxa-faceted-search-results/badge.svg?branch=master)](https://coveralls.io/github/ebi-gene-expression-group/scxa-faceted-search-results?branch=master)

 A lightweight and extensible component to list and filter lists of search results.
-It receives a URL (as a combination of `host` and `resource`) to async-fetch the results, and a React component to visualise each element (e.g. a card).
+It receives a URL (as a combination of `host` and `resource`) to async-fetch the results, and a React component class to visualise each element (e.g. a card).

 The only imposed contract is that the JSON payload contains a `results` array where each element is an object containing, in turn, a mandatory `element` object of arbitrary shape (the result itself) with an optional array of `facets` (objects with the fields `group`, `value` and `label`).
 The facets are used to render a sidebar on the left as a set of filtering controls.
 Filter groups can be displayed either as searchable, multiselect dropdown lists (the default), or as checkboxes.
-You can optionally hide group titles.

-The prop `ResultElementComponent` must be coupled to the shape of your `element` objects to be shown correctly.
+The prop `ResultElementClass` must be coupled to the shape of your `element` objects to be shown correctly.

+The sidebar disables/hides options in order to avoid combinations that would produce empty results.
+However it is not 100% foolproof since you can arrive at a no results state by unchecking options, but you disabling an already chosen facet is bad UX.

 # Try it out
 Just run [webpack-serve](https://github.com/webpack-contrib/webpack-serve):